manish978973/VLBA_SEASON_FORECASTING/README.md

 the multi linguistic support and comprehensive metadata like air craft codes and airport station information are provided by this API which can be very useful for our system.
   </p3>

+  ### FUNCTIONALITY

+  Once the model is trained using Prophet the end user is supposed to input the date they intend to travel and the the temperature they would want to cop up with.
+Following these inputs and the predictions the model predicts the best place they can opt based on their preferences and also the best flights based on the information gathered from the linked APIs.